sethmlarson/selectors2/README.md

 In `selectors34`, an interrupted system call would result in an incorrect return of no events, which for some use cases is not an acceptable behavior.

+I will also add here that `selectors2` also makes large improvements on the test suite surrounding it providing 100% test coverage for each selector.
+The test suite is also more robust and tests durability of the selectors in many different situations that aren't tested in `selectors34`.

 #### What types of objects are supported?

 At this current time `selectors2` only support the `SelectSelector` for Windows which cannot select on non-socket objects.